s-ccs/course_eeg_SS2021/semesterproject/overview.md

   - A: Probably not.
 It is a good idea to use a notebook to display the data / report / results.
 But one large notebook quickly becomes messy.
 I'd recommend to encapsulate code in functions and put them in separate files that you can import and use in your notebook.

 ## Format of report
-Please share a git of your project and a report.
+You can share a git of your project and a report, or the code and the report via Illias.
 The git can be on github or on the university gitlab.
 The report can be a jupyter notebook if you prefer to intermingle code and documentation.
 The report is there to document your decisions and thoughts along the pipeline.
 I am especially interested why you chose certain steps / parameters / analyses / visualizations.
 Make grading easy for me and show that you understood what you are doing and what your results are

 ## Deadline
 Please hand in the documents until 31.08.2021